Windows Update Error 0x80245006: 8 Ways To Fix It

-- DISM scan will now start.
-The scan can take about 20 minutes or more, so be sure not to interrupt it.
+- The scan can take about 20 minutes or more, so be sure not to interrupt it.

-Once the DISM scan is finished, check if the problem is resolved.
-If the issue still persists, or if you were unable to run SFC scan before, be sure to repeat SFC scan once again and check if that solves the problem.
+Once the DISM scan has finished, check if the problem is resolved.
+If the issue still persists, or if you were unable to run an SFC scan before, be sure to repeat the SFC scan once again and check if that solves the problem.

 What are some variations of this error code?